The Danish Parliament

 Originally there were two parliamentary chambers, a chamber representing the people, and a chamber representing the aristocracy.
 The Constitution of 1953 united the two chambers into one parliament.

 Members of the parliament are elected by the people.
-Everyone with Danish citizenship and who is 18 years of age is eligible to vote.
+Everyone with Danish citizenship and who is 18 years of age or older is eligible to vote.

 Visit the parliament

 The meetings in the Danish parliament are open to the public.
-Note that you must first go through security in the Danish Parliament's visitors' service, which can take 15 minutes, so come early.
+Note that you must first go through security in the Danish Parliament's visitors' service, which can take 15 minutes, so arrive early.

-You can also go on a free guided tour of 45 minutes.
-Note that tickets for these tours can be picked up from 10:00 in the morning on the day of the guided tour, and tickets are available on a first-come-first-served basis.
-Find more info on the Parliament's website.
+You can also take a free 45-minute guided tour of the Danish parliament.
+Typically the tour will take you past portraits of the Prime Minister, the galleries, board committees, and the chamber.
+There are lockers at the entrance in case you need to store your belongings during the visit.Tickets for these tours can be picked up from 10am on the day of the guided tour, and are available on a first-come-first-served basis.
+Find out more on the Parliament's website.